Chance Warmack: Professional career

+Pre-draft

-Warmack was considered the best interior linemen available in the 2013 NFL Draft.
-ESPN draft analyst Todd McShay considered Warmack the best guard prospect he's seen since Steve Hutchinson, who went 17th overall to the Seattle Seahawks in the 2001 NFL Draft.
+Warmack was considered the best interior linemen available in the 2013 NFL draft.
+ESPN draft analyst Todd McShay considered Warmack the best guard prospect he's seen since Steve Hutchinson, who went 17th overall to the Seattle Seahawks in the 2001 NFL draft.
 NFL Network analyst and NBC commentator Mike Mayock considered him the best football player in the draft.
 Not since Chris Naeole in 1997 had a guard been selected in the top-10 of an NFL draft, but Warmack was considered to have a chance.

-Tennessee Titans (2013–2016)
+Tennessee Titans

-Warmack was selected in the first round as the 10th overall pick by the Tennessee Titans in the 2013 NFL Draft, becoming the second guard picked in the draft, behind Jonathan Cooper.
+Warmack was selected in the first round as the 10th overall pick by the Tennessee Titans in the 2013 NFL draft, becoming the second guard picked in the draft, behind Jonathan Cooper.
 Cooper and Warmack became the first guards to be selected in the top-10 of the same draft since Dave Cadigan and Eric Moore in 1988.

 Despite playing left guard in college, he was moved to right guard with the Titans.
 During his rookie year in 2013, he started all sixteen games for the Titans, who finished with a 7–9 record.
 Pro Football Focus gave him positive grades for four games in the season.

 In 2014, Warmack remained the starting right guard, starting all sixteen games in the season.
 The Titans finished with a league-worst 2–14 record.
 Despite this, Pro Football Focus rated him positively in six consecutive games beginning with the Week 11 game against the Pittsburgh Steelers.
-His plus-12.8 PFF rating from Weeks 11-15 was second in the league only to the Philadelphia Eagles' Evan Mathis.
+His plus-12.8 PFF rating from Weeks 11–15 was second in the league only to the Philadelphia Eagles' Evan Mathis.

-Warmack started all sixteen games for the Titans in 2015, who finished with another league-worst record of 3-13.
+Warmack started all sixteen games for the Titans in 2015, who finished with another league-worst record of 3–13.